-The Principle of Simulation is the cornerstone of computer science.
-It is at the heart of most theoretical results and practical implements of the field such as programming languages, operating systems, and so on.
-The principle states that any computation that can be performed on any one general-purpose computer can be equally carried out through simulation on any other general-purpose computer [22, 29, 41].
+The Principle of Simulation is arguably the most important idea in computer science.
+It is at the heart of theoretical results and practical implements of the field such as programming languages, operating systems, and so on.
+The principle states that any computation that can be performed on any one general-purpose computer can be equally carried out through simulation on any other general-purpose computer [24, 29, 41].
 At times, the imitated computation, running on the second computer, may be faster or slower depending on the computers involved.
 In order to avoid having to refer to different computers when conducting theoretical analyses, it is a generally accepted approach to define a model of computation that can simulate all computations by other computers.
-This model would be known as a Universal Computer $\mathcal{U}$ .
-Thus, Universal Computation, which clearly rests on the Principle of Simulation, is also one of the foundational concepts in the field [21].
+This model would be known as a Universal Computer \mathcal{U} .
+Thus, Universal Computation, which clearly rests on the Principle of Simulation, is also one of the foundational concepts in the field [22].

-Our purpose here is to prove the following general statement: There does not exist a finite computational device that can be called a Universal Computer.
-Our reasoning proceeds as follows.
+In Section 1 we proved the NCT, namely, that there does not exist a finite computational device that can be called a Universal Computer.
+Our proof used the following reasoning.
 Suppose there exists a Universal Computer capable of n elementary operations per step, where n is a finite and fixed integer.
 This computer will fail to perform a computation requiring n' operations per step, for any n' > n, and consequently lose its claim of universality.
 Naturally, for each n' > n, another computer capable of n' operations per step will succeed in performing the aforementioned computation.
 However, this new computer will in turn be defeated by a problem requiring n'' > n' operations per step.

-This reasoning is supported by each of the computational problems presented in Sections 3.1-3.6.
-As we have seen, these problems can easily be solved by a computer capable of executing n operations at every step.
+Evidence in support of this reasoning was presented in this section.
+Each of the computational problems described in Sections 3.1-3.6 can easily be solved by a computer capable of executing n operations at every step.
 Specifically, an n-processor parallel computer led to a successful computation in each case.
 However, none of these problems is solvable by any computer capable of at most n - 1 operations per step, for any integer n > 1.
 Furthermore, the problem size n itself is a variable that changes with each problem instance.
 As a result, no parallel computer, regardless of how many processors it has available, can cope with a growing problem size, as long as the number of processors is finite and fixed.
 This holds even if the computer purporting to be universal is endowed with an unlimited memory and is allowed to compute for an indefinite amount of time.